PaoloB27/RisikoDL/README.md

 # RisikoDL

+## Goal
-## The goal is to develop an object detection system for the Risiko! game
+The goal is to develop an object detection system for the Risiko! game:
 (https://en.wikipedia.org/wiki/RisiKo!)

 ## Instructions of the project